-Donald Trump’s Taxes Targeted by WikiLeaks For Public Release?
+Donald Trump’s Taxes Targeted By WikiLeaks For Public Release?

 The new administration has also insisted Trump has taken all the necessary steps to separate himself from his vast and complicated business interests.

-Not so fast, Wikileaks officials counter, citing Trump’s previous vow to be forthright with all his tax related information.
+Not so fast, WikiLeaks officials counter, citing Trump’s previous vow to be forthright with all his tax related information.

 In addition, a petition now posted on the White House website demanding that Trump “immediately” release his returns has garnered more than 214,000 signatures, more than twice the number needed to assure an official response from the White House.

-A recent ABC/Washington Post poll also found nearly three out of four (74 percent) American voters still want Trump to make the information public, including 49 percent of Republicans.
+A recent ABC/Washington Post poll also found nearly three-out-of-four (74 percent) American voters still want Trump to make the information public, including 49 percent of Republicans.

 One of the primary reasons cited for the continued push for the release is to gauge if Trump has any foreign conflicts of interest.